 - Pressure wash with insecticidal soap: Use 1 tablespoon of laundry detergent powder per 1 gal (3.78L) of water in a pressure washer or hand sprayer.
 The treatment will turn leaves a bit yellow, but it is highly effective and has very low toxicity.
 Apply no more than once every two weeks

-- Horticultural oils: Mix 2 to 5 tablespoons of water per gallon (3.78L) of water.
+- Horticultural oils: Mix 2 to 5 tablespoons of essential oils per gallon (3.78L) of water.
 Use enough spray solution to completely penetrate the leaf canopy and cover both top and bottom of all the leaves until wet.

 - Mowing: If you have an incontrollable mite infestation, it is sometimes necessary to mow down the entire area and dispose of the foliage and canes.
 Because bamboo grows quickly, you can replant and expect growth of 3 to 5 feet per year, depending on the variety.